LittleDuckH/Brain_Atlas_slice/README.md

 # Brain_Atlas_slice
-  This is the data of three standard sections from the standard brain atlas.
+  This is the data of three standard sections (coronal、sagittal、Tramseverse) from the standard brain atlas.

   Welcome to follow me on RedBook(3126028326).
 If you have any questions, please contact me in a timely manner
 ##